 The street sweeper dinged your car.

-Time for the emergency fund!
-As homeowners, we understand the importance of having some money saved for those unexpected things that crop up.
-That’s why we at Hometap always advocate for an emergency fund (or rainy day fund)—an easily accessible savings vehicle you can tap to cover unwelcome expenses.
-Best yet, having an emergency fund means you won’t have to take on credit card debt or a high-interest loan to cover the surprise bills.
+Emergency fund to the rescue!
+As homeowners, we understand the importance of having some money saved for those unexpected things that pop up.
+An emergency fund (or rainy day fund) is an easily accessible savings vehicle you can tap to cover unwelcome expenses.
+Better yet, having an emergency fund means you won’t have to take on credit card debt or a high-interest loan to cover the surprise bills.

 But how should you get started and how much should you save?
-Read on for expert tips on building your emergency fund, replenishing your emergency fund, and the overall benefits (e.g., peace of mind) an emergency fund can impart.
+Read on for expert tips on building and replenishing your emergency fund, plus the overall benefits (e.g., peace of mind) it can provide.